solelyman/eca-a9-in-gazebo-harmonic/README.md

 ## Dependencies
 This package relies on the **Project DAVE Framework** for underwater hydrodynamics and sensor plugins.
 Before using this model, ensure that the DAVE workspace (e.g., `dave_ws`) is built and sourced correctly.
-The main launch files will automatically attempt to source the DAVE environment path if it is located at `/home/lu/dave_ws/install`.

 ## Features